tanimislam/covid19_stats/docsrc/source/cli/covid19_create_movie_or_summary.rst

    The command line output shown above for the operation of ``covid19_create_movie_or_summary s -n nyc`` is for 31 JANUARY 2021.
 Example images shown below are for this or *later* dates.

-This mode of operation, for example for NYC will output the following seven files:
+This mode of operation, for example for NYC, will output seven files:

 * ``covid19_nyc_LATEST.pkl.gz`` is the `Pandas DataFrame`_  of the COVID-19 cases and deaths, total and per county, from the date of first incident to the latest incident.